John Spenkelink

 John Arthur Spenkelink (March 29, 1949 – May 25, 1979) was an American convicted murderer.
-He was executed in 1979, the first convicted criminal to be executed in Florida after capital punishment was reinstated in 1976, and the second (after Gary Gilmore) in the United States.
+He was executed in 1979, the first convicted criminal to be executed in Florida after capital punishment was reinstated in 1976, and the second (after Gary Gilmore) in the United States as well as the first involuntarily executed in 14 years.

-Crime
+Background

+At 12 years old, Spenkelink discovered the body of his alcoholic farmer father, who had committed suicide in his truck by carbon monoxide poisoning.
+He was arrested several times in his youth and was in and out of various jails and reform schools.
+He also married at 18.

-Spenkelink escaped from a California prison in 1972, where he was serving a five-years-to-life sentence for armed robbery of a fast-food restaurant, five gas stations and two people.
-On February 4, 1973, the 24-year-old Spenkelink picked up hitchhiker Joseph J. Szymankiewicz and checked into a hotel in Tallahassee, Florida.
+Spenkelink escaped from a California prison in 1972, where he was serving a five-years-to-life sentence for armed robbery of a fast food restaurant, five gas stations, and two people.
+On February 4, 1973, the 24-year-old Spenkelink picked up hitchhiker Joseph E. Szymankiewicz and checked into a hotel in Tallahassee, Florida.
 The two had been on an apparent robbery spree.
-The two got into a heated argument, Spenkelink left the hotel room and upon his return shot Szymankiewicz in the back and beat him with a hatchet.
+Following a heated argument, Spenkelink left the hotel room and upon his return shot Szymankiewicz in the back and beat him with a hatchet.

-Less than a week later, Spenkelink was arrested on suspicion of armed robbery in Buena Park, California and the murder weapon was found in an apartment of one of Spenkelink's associates.
+Less than a week later, on February 9, Spenkelink was arrested on suspicion of armed robbery in Buena Park, California, and the murder weapon was found in an apartment of one of Spenkelink's associates.

 Spenkelink claimed he had acted in self-defense—that Szymankiewicz had stolen his money, forced him to play Russian roulette, and sexually assaulted him.

 After he was charged, Spenkelink turned down a plea bargain to second-degree murder that would have resulted in a life sentence.
 In 1973 he was convicted of first-degree murder and sentenced to death.
 Frank Brumm was also tried as a co-defendant for the murder but was acquitted.
-After Brumm's acquittal he said Spenkelink had offered him $1,000 to “get rid of” a friend, and that he and Spenkelink both shot Syzmankiewicz and beat him with the hatchet.
+After Brumm's acquittal he said Spenkelink had offered him $1,000 to "get rid of" a friend, and that he and Spenkelink both shot Syzmankiewicz and beat him with the hatchet.
 After Szymankiewicz was dead, Brumm said he and Spenkelink finished a bottle of gin over the body.